Shura didn't sleep.

 Counted again.

-Morning didn't come.
+Morning didn't arrive.

 Not properly.